ziptwit/spoofPhoneNo/readme.md

 ## Usage

-For regular use run 'node run' and follow the prompts
+For regular use run 'npm run text' and follow the prompts.
+The phone number should have the country code in the number (44 for UK) for example: "447770 123456"

-To check the remaining balance on your account run 'node balance'
+To check the remaining balance on your account run 'npm run balance'

 ## legal